-The Division is responsible for enforcing the accuracy requirements and other standards relating to weighing and measuring devices and the use thereof used in the sale of food, fuels and other products.
-It regulates the sale of gasoline and sets standards for lubricating oils and antifreeze, including the inspection of all fuel dispensing equipment for required markings pertaining to grade and brand.
-It determines the standards for accuracy of clinical glass thermometers, tests and approves coin operated devices, licenses auctioneers, transient vendors, peddlers, motor fuel and oil retailers and registers auto damage repair shops.
-The division also enforces the item pricing law and the unit pricing regulations and oversees grants in excess of $600,000 to support item pricing inspections and scanner accuracy in retail stores.
+The Division is responsible for enforcing the accuracy requirements and other standards relating to weighing and measuring devices and the use thereof in the sale of food, fuels and other products.
+DOS regulates the sale of gasoline and sets standards for lubricating oils and antifreeze, including the inspection of all fuel dispensing equipment for required markings pertaining to grade and brand.
+The Division also tests and approves coin operated devices, licenses auctioneers, transient vendors, promoters, peddlers, motor fuel and oil retailers and registers auto damage repair shops.
+In addition the Division enforces the item pricing law and unit pricing regulations and item pricing waivers to retail food stores.

 Consumer and Merchant Protection Act:

 On July 31, 1998, Governor Cellucci signed into law a landmark piece of legislation which requires new certification standards for appointment of local weights and measures officials.
 This legislation known as, The Merchant and Consumer Protection Act, in addition to mandating certification standards for officials, also requires scanner inspections in all retail outlets.
 The new certification standards for local officials require newly appointed officials to be certified within one year of appointment and non-civil service incumbent appointed officials two years.
 All officials will be required to obtain CEU's in order to maintain their certifications.
 Therefore, the division will be conducting training for local officials on an ongoing basis throughout the Commonwealth in order to meet the new certification standards required for local officials in the new law.